 Robert J. Arey, Jr., a resident of Mayview Park and a member of the Board of the BRCA.
 Robert is the fourth generation of Areys to have a home in Blowing Rock.
 Robert attended Woodward Academy, Lenoir Rhyne University, and the US Army Defense Information School.
 He is the retired CEO of Arey Companies, a petroleum, real estate development, and trucking company.
 In 1980 Robert founded One Stop Food Stores and built or opened twenty-seven stores over a 25-year period.
 He has served on and/or chaired most community boards in his hometown of Shelby, NC.
 As a member of the World President’s Organization (WPO) Robert has been a member of the same forum for over 30 years.
 He is a member of the Blowing Rock Methodist Church, the Blue Ridge Conservancy, and the Blowing Rock Art & History Museum.
 Robert and his wife Candy have three sons and six grandchildren.

-Laura Bingham, a resident of South Main Street and a member of Board of Trustees of BRCA.
+Laura Bingham, currently residing in the South Valley Blvd neighborhood and a member of Board of Trustees of BRCA.
 Laura’s career spans public policy, philanthropy and higher education, most recently as President of Peace College (1998-2010), following executive roles at Hollins University, Ft.
 Sanders Foundation, and the Duke Cancer Institute.
 She currently serves as an independent director of Sterling Capital Funds, an SEC-registered trust advised by an institutional investment firm of Truist Financial (NYSE:TFC), and represents investors on advisory boards for a real estate investment fund and a tech platform for precision medicine.
 Laura was board chair for Leadership North Carolina, and among other boards, served the Kate B. Reynolds Charitable Trust, Duke Raleigh Health and PBS/NC.
-She was awarded the Order of the Longleaf Pine and the Triangle Business Journal’s Lifetime Achievement Award, and, holds degrees from UNC-CH (AB) and Indiana University (MA) and is published in Philanthropy in America (2002).
+She was awarded the Order of the Long Leaf Pine and the Triangle Business Journal’s Lifetime Achievement Award, and, holds degrees from UNC-CH (AB) and Indiana University (MA) and is published in Philanthropy in America (2002).
 Laura and her husband Warren have been Blowing Rock homeowners since 1999 and are members of BRAHM.

 Bill Carter, a resident of Tarry Acres and a member of the Board of Trustees of BRCA.
 Bill graduated from The Citadel and Central Piedmont Community College.
 He is the President of The Carter Land Company in Statesville, a regional commercial real estate sales and management company.
 Bill started his real estate career in New York City with the firm of FJ Pons & Assoc.
 After several years he returned to his home in Charlotte and over a number of years worked for The Wallace Corporation, Century Homes of Charlotte, David R. Krug & Associates, and RB Russell & Assoc.
 In 1984 he formed The Carter Land Company, Realtors.
 His family has been in construction, real estate development and property investments continuously since 1822 in North and South Carolina.
 He is a member of the Board of Director of MHProperties, Inc, a publicly held Southeastern real estate investment company.
 As a member of the Oasis Shriners Board of Directors, he served as the chief executive officer in 2020.